World Cup 98 (video game): Game modes

 The main feature of the game is the World Cup tournament itself, where the player may use either the actual groups used in the finals, or groups composed of a random selection of the 40 included teams.
 Each match takes place in a recreation of the venue it was played in the actual tournament.
 As in the real tournament, group games do not go to extra time or a penalty shootout but knockout matches do.

-The game was released prior to the actual World Cup, therefore results between CPU teams are not based on results from the actual tournament.
 At the end of each match, a caption shows the man of the match award, and if applicable a clean sheet caption.
 At the end of the "World Cup" game mode, captions show the winner of the Golden Boot for most goals scored during the tournament and winner of the FIFA Fair Play Award, two awards which are given in the real World Cup.

 It is also possible to play friendly matches between any of the teams that are included in the game.
 At the end of a drawn game the player can choose to finish the match as a draw, play extra time with the golden goal rule, or take part in a penalty shootout.

-As in FIFA 98, national squads can be customised to reflect the actual tournament's players by including players from a reserves pool in the "customise" option.
+As in FIFA: Road to World Cup 98, national squads can be customised to reflect the actual tournament's players by including players from a reserves pool in the "customise" option.

 The "World Cup Classics" mode allows the player to play fifteen classic FIFA World Cup matches.
 The 1982 match is unlocked by winning the "World Cup" mode, and by completing each unlocked game, the next one is unlocked in the order shown below.
 "World Cup Classics" mode features accurate period team kits (except for the goalies), hairstyles and names, and commentary for this mode only was provided by Kenneth Wolstenholme, the BBC's commentator during the 1966 and 1970 FIFA World Cup.
 For the 1950, 1954, and 1966 World Cup Final matches in this mode, the graphics are in black and white, as they were shown on television at the time.
 The 1930 and 1938 matches are shown using sepia tone graphics.
 In matches that took place prior to the introduction of substitutions, it is not possible to change a player during the match (however, this also applies to the 1970 final, which was when substitutions became the rule).
 Other historical inaccuracies include cards being awarded to players in matches prior to 1970 and the use of brown leather balls for matches from 1970 onwards, in lieu of balls like the Adidas Telstar (for 1970 and 1974) and the Adidas Tango España (for the 1982 final).
 The United Kingdom version of the game features commentary from John Motson and Chris Waddle, with matches introduced by Des Lynam and Gary Lineker.